thenameisajay/Pioneers-in-Computer-Science/README.md

 # Pioneers-in-Computer-Science

-<em>“A society grows great when old men plant trees in whose shade they shall never sit.” </em>
+<em>"A society grows great when old men plant trees, the shade of which they know they will never sit in." </em>
 ## Dedicated to:
 To my grandfather <strong> Krishnasamy V.M  </strong>, I owe everything to him, may he rest in peace.